-Surface Coating for Corrosion Prevention (With PDF)
+Steel Surface Coating for Corrosion Prevention

 What is Surface Coating?

 Surface coating decorates and protects the surface on which it is applied.
 It can be defined as a homogeneous mixture of pigments, binders, solvents, and additives.
 The surface coating covers the surface completely and serves as an anti-corrosive agent.
-The success or failure of any coating is influenced by the following factor:
+The success or failure of any coating is influenced by the following factors:

 • Substrate Condition